-Have you suffered a fall at work and gotten injured?
+Have you suffered fallen at work and gotten injured?
 You aren’t alone when you get injured at the workplace.

 According to reports, there were over 2.2 million workers’ compensation claims filed during 2018 alone.
 The good news is that it’s not a complicated process to file a claim if you want to receive compensation for your injuries.

 If you’ve fallen at work, there are steps you need to take if you want to receive compensation for your injury.
 Follow the five steps below when you suffer from a work injury.

 1. Get Medical Attention

 Before you take any other action, it’s essential to take care of yourself.
 Look over any injury that you have to see how serious it is.

 If you have someone on-site to check your wound, head over to get checked out.
 Otherwise, head to a doctor to receive medical attention and get a full picture of your injuries.

 The next step is to notify your employer of your fall at work.
 Talk to your manager and explain to them what happened.
 They’ll be able to guide you through the next steps of the process.

 Your employer likely has workers’ compensation insurance.
 This means that they’re covered for any accidents that happen in the workplace.
 You’ll receive your compensation through their insurance company, so you’ll receive paperwork to fill out for the claim.

 Once you get your paperwork, it’s crucial to figure out what exactly happened.
 Make sure you take pictures of the accident location and any obstruction that contributed to the accident.